KeerthanaPsgcas/QA-bot-for-google-docs-using-Langchain-and-gemini-pro/README.md

 # MyThoughts.AI
-# Chat with Multiple PDFs using Google Gen AI
+# Chat with Multiple documents using Google Gen AI
 This a prototype appllication which takes multiple pdf as input and then answer's questions about the pdf file using Google Gen AI Chat.
 Please find below the documentation with explanations of functions and steps to run the application.